jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **CORBA**: Common Object Request Broker Architecture is a set of standards addressing interoperability between software and hardware products, residing on different machines across a network; providing object location and use across a network
 - **Configuration Control**: process of controlling modifications to hardware, firmware, software, and documentation to protect the information system against improper modifications prior to, during, and after system implementation
 - **Configuration Management (CM)**: collection of activities focused on establishing and maintaining integrity of IT products and information systems, through the control of processes for initialization, changing and monitoring the configurations of those products and systems throughout the system development lifecycle
-- **Covert Channels/Paths**: communication pathways that violate security policy or requirement (deliberately or unwittingly)
+- **Covert Channels/Paths**: a method used to pass information over a path that is not normally used for communiction; communication pathways that violate security policy or requirement (deliberately or unwittingly); basic types are timing and storage
 - **Data Contamination**: attackers attempt to use malformed inputs, at the field, record, transaction, or file level, in an attempt to disrupt the proper functioning of the system
 - **Data Lake**: a data warehouse incorporating multiple types of streams of unstructured or semi-structured data
 - **Data Mining**: analysis and decision-making technique that relies on extracting deeper meanings from many different instances and types of data; often applied to data warehouse content